 - Research and development in the virtual knowledge network area and in effective and efficient cyber-space utilisation.

-- Utilisation of higher-order concepts and objevte, universality principles, self-reference principle, MENTION-USE principle, Diamond of focus, synapse-oriented approach and the HIT data model.
+- Utilisation of higher-order concepts and objects, universality principles, self-reference principle, MENTION-USE principle, Diamond of focus, synapse-oriented approach and the HIT data model.

 - Development and verification of knowledge and information robots principles and their utilisation in various domains of science, research and praktice.

-- Students team works on long-lasting (several semesters) projects.
-Project are organized into synergic project portfolio.
+- Students teams work on long-lasting (several semesters) projects.
+Projects are organized into synergic project portfolio.

 - Course is done in workshops combined with autonomous team-work in laboratory.
 Students will refer on selected research topics and their connections.

 - Prochazka, Filip.
 Universal Information Robots a way to the effective utilisation of cyberspace.
 2006.
 PhD dissertation.

 - HŘEBÍČEK, Jiří, Filip PROCHÁZKA, Zdenko STANÍČEK and Jana SOUKOPOVÁ.
 Using Universal Information Robot as Decision Support System of Public Projects Evaluation.
 In 6th International Symposium on Environmental Software Systems (ISESS'05).
 První.
 Lisbon: IFIP, 2005. p.
 16. ISBN 3-901882-2. info